matchmakeredlabs/matchmakeredlabs.github.io/_cards/card4.md

 ---
 title: Card4
 ---
-# Scenario Product Development - Example Selling into Multiple Markets
+# Scenario Product Development - Example Multiple Market Selling

 ## A CBL-based learning resource provider employs MatchMaker to inform product development<br/>&<br/>a CBL-based educational institution can use MatchMaker to see how their needs are addressed